Monsters of Men: Plot summary

-During a speech, Mistress Coyle reveals a suicide bomb, intent on killing the Mayor.
+During a speech, Mistress Coyle reveals a suicide bomb, intent on killing Prentiss.
 Todd inadvertently saves him.
 Later, Ben and The Return arrive.
-Todd, overwhelmed by happiness, rejoins Ben and leaves the Mayor's side.
-The settlers plan to settle peace immediately, leaving Todd and the Mayor alone.
-Angered by Todd's decision to leave his side, the Mayor steals the scout ship and Todd.
-The Mayor launches flammable fuel at the forest, killing many Spackle, including The Sky.
-He passes leadership to The Return.
+Todd, overwhelmed by happiness, rejoins Ben and leaves Prentiss' side.
+The settlers plan to settle peace, leaving Todd and Prentiss alone.
+Angered by Todd's decision to leave his side, Prentiss captures him and steals the scout ship.
+Prentiss launches flammable fuel at the forest, killing many Spackle, including The Sky who passes leadership to The Return.

-The Mayor lands at the ocean and ties up Todd in a nearby church, while Viola rides in hopes of rescuing him.
-The Mayor is being driven mad by all of New World's Noise, a side-effect of his experiments.
-Todd escapes, and they climactically Noise-fight by the ocean.
-Viola arrives and the two quickly overpower the Mayor.
-Todd begins to force the Mayor into the ocean, but the Mayor, realizing his immorality, walks into the ocean himself, and dies.
+Prentiss lands at the ocean and ties up Todd in a nearby church, while Viola rides in hopes of rescuing him.
+Prentiss is being driven mad by all of New World's Noise, a side-effect of his experiments.
+Todd escapes and they Noise-fight by the ocean.
+Viola arrives and helps overpower Prentiss.
+Todd begins to force Prentiss into the ocean.
+Prentiss, realizing his immorality, walks into the waters himself and dies.

-The Return arrives and mistakes Todd for the Mayor, shooting him in the chest.
-Todd dies, driving Viola to threaten shooting The Return back.
-The Return accepts his death, but Ben suddenly swears he can hear Todd's Noise return.
+The Return arrives and mistakes Todd for Prentiss, shooting him in the chest.
+Todd dies, driving Viola to threaten shooting The Return.
+The Return accepts his death, but Ben then swears he can hear Todd's Noise return.

 The Spackle attempt to cure Todd with their medicine.
-His Noise returns in bursts, on and off.
-Viola will not leave Todd's side until he wakes up.
-The Return apologises, but Viola does not forgive him, and continues to read Todd's mother's journal to him, hoping he will hear and come back.
-The epilogue cycles through Todd's experiences in the coma.
-He is entering his old memories, at his school, at Farbranch, but also human and Spackle memories from all over New World.
-He searches for Viola, unsure who she is, who he is.
-Every now and then, he hears extracts from his mother's diary, and he begs Viola to keep calling for him.
-The novel ends with hope that he'll return, the last lines being "Keep calling for me Viola – 'cuz here I come."
+The Return apologizes but Viola does not forgive, and continues to read Todd's mother's journal to him, hoping he will hear and come back.
+While in the coma, Todd enters his old memories; at his school; at Farbranch; but also human and Spackle memories from all over New World.
+He searches for Viola, unsure who she is, who she is.
+Every now and then, he hears extracts from the diary and begs Viola to keep calling for him.